 Skeleton Warriors – Playmates Action Figure Review

-Bad to the Bone and ready to rock a toy box near you
+Skeleton Warriors are bad to the bone and ready to rock a toy box near you

-Flagged to be the He-Man of the 90’s, the Skeleton Warriors toy line from Playmates certainly left an impression on me but ultimately, didn’t succeed in the market.
+Flagged to be the He-Man of the 90’s, the Skeleton Warriors toy line from Playmates certainly left an impression on me.
+But ultimately, the toy line didn’t succeed in the market.

-The Skeleton Warriors themselves consist of 5 characters, each one embedded with their own crystals that keep them skeletized.
-The toy line really shows off some amazing detail in the bones here and the textures on the fabric.
-Compared to other Playmates toylines like Earthworm Jim and the Toxic Crusaders, the Skeleton Warriors are a very distinct departure from ‘bright and colourful’.
+The Skeleton Warriors themselves consist of 5 characters.
+Each one embedded with their own crystals that keep them skeletized (and immortal).
+The toy line really shows off some amazing detail, especially for the time period.
+The bones have an old, dusty look and the textures looked stressed and rough.
+Compared to other Playmates toy lines, like Earthworm Jim and the Toxic Crusaders, the Skeleton Warriors certainly aren’t as ‘bright and colourful’.

 The Legion of Light – The good guys from the Skeleton Warrior franchise, were never released down under and frankly, why bother?
 The Skeleton Legion are clearly the highlight of the toy line and Playmates did an amazing job capturing the personalities of these brutal skeletons.
 It’s a shame the series never reached it’s second season (of the cartoon and the toy line), because we were in for some very cool figures.
 Skeleton Warriors really tried to branch out on its own and managed to create some really nostalgic memories for me.